Amit-Krishna/EDA-Dashboard/README.md

 An interactive dashboard was created in Excel to allow dynamic filtering and exploration of the analysis findings.

 *   **Link to Showcase:** [https://tinyurl.com/DashBoardEDA](https://tinyurl.com/DashBoardEDA)
-    *(Note: This link likely leads to a presentation, video, or post showcasing the dashboard and analysis results.)*

 ## Conclusion